matuzo/HTMHell/hell/adventcalendar/2024/3/index.md

 ### The Web Is Dead.
 Long Live the Internet

-> Two decades after its inception, the World Wide Web has been eclipsed by Skype, Netflix, peer-to-peer, and a quarter-million other apps.
+<blockquote class="code-label">Two decades after its inception, the World Wide Web has been eclipsed by Skype, Netflix, peer-to-peer, and a quarter-million other apps.</blockquote>

 <cite>